fatmcgav/fatmcgav-netapp/README.markdown

 # NetApp network device module
-Warning: This project is work in progress, therefore some functions may not work as expected.

 ## Overview
 The NetApp network device module is designed to add support for managing NetApp filer configuration using Puppet and its Network Device functionality.